cpu/vexation/site/content/blog/entry-points/index.md

   mov [ebp + originalEntryPoint], ecx
 ```

-In generation 0 things are slightly different than in subsequent generations.
-Generation 0 has no "original" functionality to return execution to after infection.
-For all other generations the `savedEntryPoint` RVA variable holds the RVA that the infected PE would have executed if it weren't infected.

-To populate `savedEntryPoint` I added some new logic at the very [start of the virus code][SaveOEP] immediately after calculating the delta offset to conditionally populate the `savedEntryPoint`:
+To populate `savedEntryPoint` I added some new logic at the very [start of the virus code][SaveOEP] immediately after calculating the delta offset:

 ```nasm
 ; If this is not generation 0 then the originalEntryPoint variable will have